loveencounterflow/hengist/dev/letsfreezethat/README.md

 and fast—mostly because it's a well-written piece that does something very specific, name only concerning itself with (JSON, JS) objects and arrays.

-LetsFreezeThat has a similar focus and forgoes freezing RegExps, Dates, Int32Arrays or anything but plain objects and lists, so that's a perfect fit.
+LetsFreezeThat has a similar focus and forgoes freezing `RegExp`s, `Date`s, `Int32Array`s or anything but plain `Object`s and `Array`s, so that's a perfect fit.
 I totally just copied the code of the linked module to avoid the dependency on whatever else it is that `klona` has in store (it's a lot got check it out).

 ## Benchmarks